logeswari-g/python/Notes/mysql_pymysql_notes.md

-# 📝 Notes: Connecting to MySQL using PyMySQL in Python
+# Connecting to MySQL using Python

 ---